Zenduty/zabbix-zenduty-script/README.md

 17. Click on the Media tab and, inside of the Media box, click the Add button.

-18. Select the type that you have created in step VII, paste the key that you have copied from Zenduty in "Send to".
+18. Select the type that you have created in step 7, paste the key that you have copied from Zenduty in "Send to".

 **Create the alert action**